BrightspaceHypermediaComponents/hmc-foundation/README.md

 The above will render the name of a learning path.
 The tag `d2l-activity-name` will **automatically resolve** to `d2l-activity-name-learning-path` based on the **classes** in the hypermedia entity.

 The components are **stateful** because they react to changes to the entity.
-Components are bi-directional with their entity states &mdash; they can perform actions on their entities in addition to reading their state.
+Components are bi-directional with their entity states &mdash; they can read the state of and perform actions on their entities.

 ## Components